riknoll/arcade-fancy-text/docs/set-text-flag.md

 | Flag                          | Effect
 | ----------------------------- | ---------------------------------------
 | change height while animating | When enabled, TextSprites will change height while printing out characters every time a line breaks instead of always using the maximum height.
 Defaults to ON
+| change width while animation  | When enabled, TextSprites will change width while printint out characters every time a new character is printed.
+This is overridden by "always occupy max width".
+Defaults to OFF
 | always occupy max width       | When enabled, TextSprites will always occupy the max width (if one is set) instead of the minimum width that fits the text.
 Defaults to ON

 ## Example #example